-The course presents an overview of the nature and needs of individuals with exceptionalities.
+The course presents an overview of the nature and needs of students with disabilities.
 Definitions, causes, and characteristics, as well as social and educational implications of learning, developmental, and emotional and behavioral disorders are presented.
-Methods of assessment, instructional modifications and behavioral management techniques that assist individuals in the general education environment are introduced.
-Current issues related to the education of students with exceptionalities are delineated.
+Methods of assessment, instructional modifications and behavioral management techniques that are applicable in the context of inclusive education are introduced.
+Current issues related to the education of students with disabilities are delineated.
 Prerequisite: EDU 201 and PSY 201.

 EDU 232 Instructional Media and Techniques (3 cr.)

 An introduction to the various types of media: visual, , computer-based, and multi media that supports learning in the 21st century with emphasis on their design, production, and utilization in the classroom.
 Topics include: instructional design principles, knowledge of instructional models, integrating latest emerging technologies such as social networking and Web 2.0 into classroom instruction.
 Prerequisite: EDU 201.